 95% of maternal deaths occur in lower-middle and low-income counties or fragile settings [4].
 This heterogeneity was seen clearly in my input data, where the median MMR for low-income countries was 617.
 In contrast, the median MMR for high-income countries was 8.
 Additionally, key summary statistics about features known to be associated with maternal mortality, such as the percentage of women having access to prenatal care, varied with income-level [3].

 The range of possible MMR estimates, as well as median MMR, increased as income level decreased.
 For example, in my dataset, the standard deviation in the MMR of low-income countries was 453, compared to 55 for upper-middle income countries.
 As well as having the highest variation in MMR, low-income countries also had the smallest number of available samples.
 More explicitly, only 78 low-income samples remained in my dataset after removing all samples missing an associated MMR estimate.
-As a result, I expected the RFSE’s performance to deteriorate for lower income levels, as it had to learn how to predict a wide range of possible MMR values using only a small number of samples.
+As a result, I expected the RFSE_CLP’s performance to deteriorate for lower income levels, as it had to learn how to predict a wide range of possible MMR values using only a small number of samples.
 In contrast, 1,405 high-income samples remained after pre-processing, allowing the model to more easily learn patterns corresponding to high-income countries, the existence of which were indicated by the cluster of high-income samples visualised using PCA.

 My results confirmed this hypothesis, with the MSE of both the RFSE-CLP and RFSE-F decreasing as income level increased.
 The differences in MSE spanned multiple orders of magnitude, clearly demonstrating that large differences between predicted and ground truth MMR values were more likely for low-income countries for the reasons discussed above.
 The greater uncertainty and thus higher potential for error when predicting large ground truth MMR estimates was also shown by how consensus in the base estimators’ predictions of MMR decreased substantially as MMR increased.